Rev (drink)

-Rev was introduced in April, 2000, as a beverage marketed towards rave and nightclub culture.
+Rev was introduced in April 2000, as a beverage marketed towards rave and nightclub culture.

 Rev-Bomb

 Rev when combined with Jägermeister makes a drink called a "Rev-Bomb", a variation of a Jägerbomb.
-This drink is a "depth charge" or "bomb shot", which refers to cocktails that are made by dropping a shot glass filled with liquor into another drink.
+The T-Room on the Dalhousie University campus is credited with inventing this combination in 2009.
+The Rev-Bomb is a "depth charge" or "bomb shot", which refers to cocktails that are made by dropping a shot glass filled with liquor into another drink.

 In popular culture

 Canadian indie rock band Alvvays titled their third studio album, Blue Rev (2022), after the drink.